• The Workplace

 employee sitting at desk with head in hands

-Institutions must provide more attention and effective responses to the increasing mental health issues affecting their employees.
+Provide attention and effective responses to the increasing mental health issues affecting employees to help reduce potential liability.

-Events of the last few years have placed increased strain on people’s mental health, and workplaces are not immune from these changes.
-Increases in depression, anxiety, and other mental health issues can affect employees’ productivity and physical health.
-Devoting attention, resources, and interventions to addressing mental health issues in the workplace is no longer something your institution K-12 school, college, or university can ignore or expect employees to deal with on their own.
+Workplaces are not immune from increases in anxiety and mental health issues that can affect employees’ productivity and physical health.
+Devoting attention, resources, and interventions to addressing mental health issues in the workplace is no longer something your K-12 school, college, or university can ignore or expect employees to deal with on their own.

 Take proactive steps to understand employee mental health issues and address them when appropriate.
-Pretending these issues don’t exist can ultimately lead to claims of discrimination, failure to accommodate, or wrongful termination.
+Pretending these issues do not exist can ultimately lead to claims of discrimination, failure to accommodate, or wrongful termination.

 Create a Culture of Caring

 Embedding a healthy mindset and culture of caring for employees is the first step in helping to create a workplace supportive of employee mental health.
-Similar to a Diversity, Equity, Inclusion, and Belonging (DEIB) statement, create a statement outlining your institution’s mental health philosophy and explicitly encourage your workforce to prioritize mental health issues.
+Create a statement outlining your institution’s mental health philosophy and explicitly encourage your workforce to prioritize mental health.
 Consider how these actions fit within your overall employee well-being strategy.
-Some institutions may survey employees about their workplace limitations and stress.
+Some institutions may survey employees about their workplace limitations and stress

-In addition, take steps to de-stigmatize mental health concerns.
-Leaders should be open with staff about their own struggles with mental health issues, including stress and work/life balance.
-Leaders also should encourage employees to end the workday at a reasonable hour and attend to their own physical and mental health.
-Leaders must promote stress reduction by setting an example.
+In addition, take steps to destigmatize mental health concerns.
+Leaders should be open with staff about their own concerns with stress and work/life balance.
+Leaders also should encourage employees to end the workday at a reasonable hour and attend to their own physical and mental health, as well as promote stress reduction by setting an example

 Your institution also may want to mirror a student mental health awareness campaign targeted to employees.